MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-width-counter.md

 # Overview

-Width Counter counts the number of qubits allocate and borrowed by each operation.
+The `Width Counter` counts the number of qubits allocate and borrowed by each operation.
- All operations from `Microsoft.Quantum.Primitive` are expressed in terms of single qubit rotations, T gate, single qubit Clifford gates, CNOT gate and measurements of multi-qubit Pauli observables.
+ All operations from `Microsoft.Quantum.Primitive` are expressed in terms of single qubit rotations, T gates, single qubit Clifford gates, CNOT gates and measurements of multi-qubit Pauli observables.
 Some of the primitive operations can allocate extra qubits.
-For example, this includes multiply controlled X gate or controlled T gate.
-Let us compute the number of extra qubits allocated by the implementation of multiply controlled X gate.
+For example, multiply controlled X gate or controlled T gates.
+Let us compute the number of extra qubits allocated by the implementation of a multiply controlled X gate:

 ```qsharp
 open Microsoft.Quantum.Primitive;